Internet-Draft HTTP Problem Types for Digest Fields October 2024

 }

 If the sender receives this problem type, the request might be modified unintentionally by an intermediary.
-The sender MAY retry the request without modification.
-However, if the sender continue receiving this problem type, it SHOULD stop retrying.
+The sender could use this information to retry the request without modification to address temporary transmission issues.

 4. Security Considerations